Skip to content

 Why this role matters

 Electronics is the system that makes energy usable.
 The BMS circuits, PCBs, and power distribution logic you design determine whether a drone completes its mission or doesn't.
 You own the electronics chain from first requirement to production handover.
-We have a mechanical team, a software team, and a manufacturing floor.
+We have a mechanical team, a firmware team, and a manufacturing floor.
 You will work closely with all of them.
 But the electronics stack is yours.

 What you will own